n0rdp0l/n0rdp0l.github.io/src/content/blog/set-seed-for-your-arch-setup.md

 None of that is an argument for suffering, and I want to be honest about the other side.

 Apple was good.
-Not "good if you do not care about control", but genuinely good at the thing I needed, which was to stop thinking about the computer.
+That is, good at the thing I needed, which was to stop thinking about the computer.
 Sleep worked.
 The trackpad worked.
 Fonts were right.
 Moving to a new Mac was easy too: Migration Assistant carried everything across and I was working again the same afternoon.
 As a scientist that matters.
 Every hour spent